Multibit-Legacy/multibit-hd/mbhd-install/README.md

-## How to build the installer
+## How to build the installers

+We use JWrapper to handle the process of creating native installers that wrap the MultiBit HD shaded JAR.

-JWrapper requires the use of a large JAR and a supporting package of JREs.
-Clearly these should not be held under version control and so it is necessary to manually copy the following when making an installer:
+JWrapper requires the use of a large JAR (>15Mb) and a supporting package of JREs (>150Mb).
+Clearly these should not be held under version control and so it is necessary to do some preparation before making an installer:

+### Semi-automatic preparation

+The Ant script will automatically download and extract the correct JWrapper JAR for the version of MultiBit HD but it will not pull down the JRE-1.7 pack since the final goal is to have the `multibit.org` site providing the latest tested JREs for each operating system.

+### Required files

+The following files are essential

+* `jwrapper-000version.jar` should be copied into `mbhd-install` (automatic)
-* `mbhd-install/JRE-1.7` should contain the supported JREs by unzipping the provided JRE download from JWrapper
+* `mbhd-install/JRE-1.7` should contain the supported JREs by unzipping the provided JRE download from JWrapper (manual)
-* `jwrapper-000version.jar` should be copied into `mbhd-install`

 All the above, and the derivative files that are produced, are git ignored.

 Later these JREs will be automatically downloaded over HTTPS from the main site.

+During the build process the JWrapper JAR will be extracted into a substantial collection of supporting structures that are git ignored.
+Among these is `lib/jwrapper_utils.jar` that provides the native code to manage the Bitcoin URI protocol handler so that browsers can hand over to MultiBit HD.

+### The build command

 Once the JREs are in place, the build command is